AlexanderGW/royal-game-of-ur/README.md

 ## Notes

-* Intial release
+* Initial release
-* Waits until two players are connected, and starts a game.
+* Server waits until two or more (even number of users) are connected, and spawns a game.

 ## Todo

-* Improve multi-player support.
-Currently only supports and engages two users in a game.
 * Improve graphics
 * Challenging - Allow players to challenge their next opponent
 * Scoring - Highscore, win-streak, etc